Frequently Asked Questions

 Families join Workspace Education by applying through our admissions process.
 Once a family becomes a member, the family will have access to Workspace Academy and the resources of Workspace Education to build an individualized learning track for each of their children.

-Our community is varied and diversified with families that value project based learning experiences and the freedom to customize the educational path for each of their children.
+Our community is varied and diversified with families that value project-based learning experiences and the freedom to customize the educational path for each of their children.

 There are professional educators available for private consultations, additional fees may apply.

 Yes!
 We provide the scaffolding and resources to equip you with the information regarding what colleges require for their admissions process so you can plan the right education path for your child during their high school years.
+In addition, SAT/ACT and other college prep courses run regularly onsite.
+And, students can earn college credit in high school through our relationship with Post University.

 Colleges are increasingly looking for non-traditional students with varied and unique interests which translate into a diversified transcript.
 This year, 5% of Williams College students come from outside of traditional schools.
 Dartmouth Admissions reassures homeschool applicants by noting they “receive a number of applications from home-schooled students each year, so there is no need to worry that we are not accustomed to home-schooled applicants.”
 Dartmouth also does “holistic admissions” of all applications with students being able to demonstrate foreign language proficiency with the AP or SAT subject test.